Occupational Hygiene MSc

 - A blend of specially commissioned written materials in electronic format (PDF), together with interactive teaching material - all delivered via the University's Virtual Learning Environment, Blackboard

-- In year 1 students are required to attend in Manchester for a 1-day seminar associated with Module 1 in month 3 and the same for Module 2 in month 6
+- In year 1 students are required to attend in Manchester for a 1-day seminar associated with Module 1 in month 3 and the same for Module 2 in month 5 and for one exam day in month 10

 - Students are allocated to tutorial groups for Modules 4 to 8, each supported by a specialist in occupational hygiene.
 Tutorials are delivered via combined tele- and web-conference

-- In year 2, students are required to attend in Manchester for a 4-day practical course in month 6
+- In year 2, students are required to attend in Manchester for a 4-day practical course in month 5 and for one exam day in month 10

-Note: All taught course units will be assessed via examination held at the university at intervals throughout the programme and the final year via submission of a dissertation.
+Note: All taught course units will be assessed via examinations held at the university at intervals throughout the programme and the final year will be assessed via submission of a dissertation.

 For entry in the academic year beginning September 2014, the tuition fees are as follows: